Before the Bell: What every Canadian investor needs to know today

 Futures on Bay Street were mostly flat early Wednesday as investors await the morning policy announcement from the Bank of Canada and weigh the latest batch of corporate earnings, including a profit beat by Air Canada.
 On Wall Street, futures were mixed with big names like Boeing and Coca-Cola reporting results.

 In this country, economists have pretty much written off the likelihood of another interest rate hike this morning.
-The central bank has raised rates at its last two policy meetings but since then economic data has showed more moderating growth in the second half of the year.
+The central bank has raised rates at its last two policy meetings but since then economic data have showed more moderating growth in the second half of the year.
+The bank is also likely to take into account the impact of tough NAFTA talks and measures to cool the housing market on the economic outlook.
 This morning's announcement is accompanied by the bank's monetary policy report and will be followed by a press conference by Governor Stephen Poloz.
-Key will be indications whether Canadians can expect another rate increase by year's end.

 "Looking through monthly/quarterly volatility in the economic data we think the economy is strong enough to warrant further interest rate hikes," RBC assistant chief economist Paul Ferley said in a note.
 "We don't, though, think a third 25 basis point increase in the overnight rate in four months would meet the definition of 'gradual' and so look for no change in rates in the October announcement."